Email-builder/grunt-email-builder/readme.md

 - If Visual Studio is not installed, install Visual Studio 2010.
 If you are using a later version of Visual Studio, eg 2012 or 2013, set the environment variable "GYP_MSVS_VERSION" to the corresponding version of Visual Studio.

+## Troubleshooting

+If you're having issues with Litmus taking forever to load a test or the title of the test is showing up as "No Subject", it is most likely an issue with the Litmus API.
+You can check the [Litmus status](http://status.litmus.com) page to find out if their having any issues.
+If that's not the case, submit an issue and we'll look into further.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].